 Please note: Our texts are translated automatically.
 Errors may occur during this process.

-We wanted to build a highly efficient means of transportation that would at the same time offer its pilots the driving comfort they are used to today.
+In developing the TWIKE 5, we followed two maxims right from the start: We wanted to build a highly efficient means of transportation that would also offer its pilots the riding comfort they are accustomed to today.
 Reconciling both goals was definitely a challenge.
 Not least in view of the fact that we had once again decided on a tricycle for weight reasons.
 The fact that we were able to win over Dr. Axel Pauly, a top-class engineer, vehicle developer and vehicle dynamics expert, was a decisive factor in untying this Gordian knot.

 The name Axel Pauly is a household name in the German automotive industry, especially when it comes to chassis.
 He is not only one of the authors of the Handbook